How to experience your best fundraising results this fall.

 - Schools profit from each online sale.

-It’s up to fundraising companies to convince groups about these advantages.
-The industry as a whole needs to do a better job of educating schools on how to incorporate it into their sale.
+It's up to fundraising companies to convince groups about these advantages.
+The industry needs to better educate schools on how to incorporate it into their sale.
 But the word is also spreading naturally as people are talking.

 Schools get their own unique online access code to provide to their students.
-Once students register online they can send out invitations to friends and family.
-The access code allows the entire group to track their own sales.
+Once students register online, they can send invitations to friends and family.
+The access code allows the entire group to track their sales.
 This makes it possible for students to receive prize credit as well.

 The Key to Maximizing Online School Fundraisers

 Achieving success online comes down to one word.
 Registration.
 The more students you can get to register to sell online, the more money you will raise.
 Here are some actual results that drive home the power of registration: